realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Update

 This leads to the firmware update page.
-On this page, you can select a locally stored firmware image file to upload (such as the ones published here in the install/ folder).
+You can select a locally stored firmware image file to upload (such as the ones published here in the install/ folder).

 ##### &#9654; Erase WiFi Config

 Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi configuration (WiFi network and password) and reboots the device; it will restart in AP mode.
+See [here](#short-summary-of-first-steps).

 ---